A Derm Explains Why Pumpkin Seed Oil Is A+ For Hair Growth

 OK, so you have your vial of pumpkin seed oil at the ready (or here's an organic, cold-pressed option you can buy on Amazon).
 Now, there are a couple of ways you can use it as a hair-growth remedy.

-First, Turegano says you can apply it as an overnight scalp treatment: "Apply to the scalp and leave on.
-You can wash it off the next day," she comments.
+"Apply to the scalp and leave on.
+You can wash it off the next day," Turegano said.
 While you're at it, give your scalp a lovely massage to really stimulate those follicles—the simple pleasure can encourage blood flow to the area, delivering oxygen and hair-healthy nutrients.

 If you don’t want to sleep with the oil in your hair, you use Turegano’s easy shower-time hack: Add three to five drops of pumpkin seed oil to your shampoo before massaging it into your scalp, leave it on for five minutes, then rinse out thoroughly before conditioning.
 "I find that way is easier and not as messy," she explains.
 It's the same hack she swears by for rosemary oil—same trick, different hair-healthy solution.

-But let's say, days ago, you've already added rosemary oil to your go-to bottle of shampoo—what then?
+Let's say, days ago, you already added rosemary oil to your go-to bottle of shampoo—what then?
 Not to fret: Turegano says pumpkin seed oil and rosemary play well together.
 Simply add some pumpkin seed to the mix and proceed.

 Pumpkin seed oil may not be as beloved in the hair care space as the mighty olive or argan, but it has science-backed benefits for full, lush strands.
-Plus, it pairs well with rosemary oil (another natural hair care wonder), so you may get the most bang for your buck.
+What’s more, it pairs well with rosemary oil (another natural hair care wonder), so you may get the most bang for your buck.
 If you’re looking to create a full hair-care routine that’s best for your hair type, check out our full guide here.